petitnau/algoml/contracts/amm/README.md

 }
 ```

 The function has a single parameter: the lower bound on how many units of `t1` they can receive.
 To call this function the caller must send a payment to the escrow of the token `t0`.
-The contract checks if the amount of tokens reserved (equal to `(glob.r1 * v0) / (glob.r0 + v0)`) is higher than the lower bound `lowb`.
+The contract checks if the amount of tokens that they would reserve (equal to `(glob.r1 * v0) / (glob.r0 + v0)`) is higher than the lower bound `lowb`.
+If this check fails, the function won't be called.

-When called, `r0` is increased by `v0` (since the user sent `v0` tokens to the AMM), `t1_reserved` is increased by the reserved amount (giving the user the ability to redeem the reserved units of `t1`), and `r1` is decreased by the same amount (since the AMM no longer owns those units).
+When called succesfully, `r0` is increased by `v0` (since the user sent `v0` tokens to the AMM), `t1_reserved` is increased by the reserved amount (giving the user the ability to redeem the reserved units of `t1`), and `r1` is decreased by the same amount (since the AMM no longer owns those units).

 ## Redeeming assets